Steven Pinker: Social views

-Pinker identifies as a liberal who is critical of some aspects of the political left.
-He supports same-sex marriage, a universal basic income, the legalization of drugs, the taxation of carbon, and the abolition of capital punishment.
+Pinker identifies as a social liberal who is critical of some aspects of the political left.
+He supports same-sex marriage, universal basic income, the legalization of drugs, the taxation of carbon, and the abolition of capital punishment.
 Pinker is a strong supporter of the Democratic Party.

-However, Pinker has argued that the far-left has created an atmosphere of intellectual intolerance on college campuses and elsewhere, and helped form the Council on Academic Freedom at Harvard to combat what he described as an epidemic of censorship at universities.
-He was a signatory of the Letter on Justice and Open Debate which argued that discussion of political issues was being silenced by a widespread "intolerance of opposing views, a vogue for public shaming and ostracism, and a tendency to dissolve complex issues into a binding moral certainty."
+Pinker has argued that the far left has created an atmosphere of intellectual intolerance on college campuses and elsewhere, and helped form the Council on Academic Freedom at Harvard to combat what he described as an epidemic of censorship at universities.
+He was a signatory of the Letter on Justice and Open Debate, which argued that discussion of political issues was being silenced by a widespread "intolerance of opposing views, a vogue for public shaming and ostracism, and a tendency to dissolve complex issues into a binding moral certainty."

 Pinker has sharply criticized social conservatives, such as former chairman of the President's Council on Bioethics Leon Kass, for opposing stem cell research, arguing that their moral views were mere expressions of disgust that were obstructing treatments that could save millions of lives.

-Pinker is a frequent participant in public debates surrounding the contributions of science to contemporary society.
+Pinker is a frequent participant in public debates on the contributions of science to contemporary society.
 Social commentators such as Ed West, author of The Diversity Illusion, consider Pinker important and daring in his willingness to confront taboos, as in The Blank Slate.
 According to West, the doctrine of tabula rasa remained accepted "as fact, rather than fantasy" a decade after the book's publication.
 West describes Pinker as "no polemicist, and he leaves readers to draw their own conclusions".

+In 2005 Pinker began promoting the view that Ashkenazi Jews are innately particularly intelligent.

-In January 2005 Pinker defended comments by then-President of Harvard University Lawrence Summers.
+In January 2005, Pinker defended comments by then-president of Harvard University Lawrence Summers.
 Summers had speculated that in addition to differing societal demands and discrimination, "different availability of aptitude at the high end" may contribute to gender gaps in mathematics and science.
-In a debate between Pinker and Elizabeth Spelke on gender and science, Pinker argued in favor of the proposition that the gender difference in representation in elite universities was "explainable by some combination of biological differences in average temperaments and talents interacting with socialization and bias".
+In a debate between Pinker and Elizabeth Spelke on gender and science, Pinker argued in favour of the proposition that the gender difference in representation in elite universities was "explainable by some combination of biological differences in average temperaments and talents interacting with socialization and bias".